 A closed cell foam pad creating a pack frame in an old Six Moon Designs Traveler Pack.

-Speaking of multi-use outdoor gear - there are plenty of lightweight to ultralight packs on the market that utilize closed cell foam bags as a frame for the pack.
+Speaking of multi-use outdoor gear - there are plenty of lightweight or ultralight packs on the market that utilize closed-cell foam pads as a frame for the pack.
 These packs can even allow you to carry up to 30lbs pretty comfortably if they are designed right.
 Six Moon Designs had a few packs designed using a pad to replace the support stays in the early days, but switched to a different support system when the resources became lighter for internal suspension frames.
 Regardless of that you can pack a lot in any of our current ultralight packs by removing the Delrin Stay and using your closed foam pad as the frame if you really want to lighten your load even more.
-Our Daybreaker pack is another great example of using a closed cell foam pad as a form of pack support.
-We use an EVA “egg crate” closed cell foam sit pad to provide support and comfort in our day pack and when you want to rest on your trip, you just pull the pad out for a cushy break.
+Our Wy'ast Daypack is another great example of using a closed cell foam pad as a form of pack support.
+We use an EVA “egg crate” close-cell foam sit pad to provide support and comfort in our day pack and when you want to rest on your trip, you just pull the pad out for a cushy break.

-You also don’t have to blow up a closed cell foam pad.
-Maybe this is speaking to my own neglegence again, but I have become very light headed at higher elevation when blowing up my air pads.
+You also don’t have to blow up a closed-cell foam pad.
+Maybe this is speaking to my own negligence again, but I have become very light headed at higher elevation when blowing up my air pads.
 Talk about a cheap thrill.

 I used to like a soft bed growing up.
 Waterbeds were the coolest beds when I was seven.
 Now that I’m older, I look for support and firmness out of my bed.
 The same could be said about my camp sleeping system.
 I am a side sleeper, but have always felt significantly more rested when I sleep on my back.
 I’ve heard you can train yourself to get more comfortable sleeping that on your back too.
 Regardless of sleeping orientation, a firm sleeping pad can be super comfy to some folks and the closed cell foam pad is firm.
 They make them comfy enough these days for side sleepers too though.
 Another trick (that is a bit more meticulous in my opinion) is to shape the ground to the curvature of your body.
 I don’t know the shape of your body, so I won’t go into the best methods of how to do this, but my dog does this and I hear some people do this too.